umegaya/ffiex/README.md

 ffiex.import({"func wait"}):from("#include <sys/wait.h>")
 -- search union which name is "wait" ffiex.import({"union wait"}):from("#include <sys/wait.h>")
--- note that if you specify "struct wait", also "union wait" is injected. that is, ffiex ignores wrongness of keyword ffiex.import({"struct wait"}):from("#include <sys/wait.h>")
+-- note that if you specify "struct wait", also "union wait" is injected. that is, ffiex ignores difference of struct/union/enum. ffiex.import({"struct wait"}):from("#include <sys/wait.h>")
 ```
 - ffiex internally caches parsing result of *code*, so you can call ffiex.import(symbols) multiple times for same header file.